ACT Math Section

 ACT Math Test Skills

-The ACT Math test "measures mathematical skills students have typically acquired in courses taken up to the beginning of grade 12."
-Certain mathematical skills are assumed, but "recall of complex formulas and extensive computation [are] not required."
-The main emphasis of the ACT Math assessment is on reasoning skills.
-ACT Math exercises test fundamental math, algebra, functions, geometry, and concepts in statistics and probability.
-As noted above, test-takers must be prepared to synthesize several of these abilities in problems of varying complexity.
+By ACT's account, the Math test "measures mathematical skills students have typically acquired in courses taken up to the beginning of grade 12," and it stresses that "recall of complex formulas and extensive computation [are] not required."
+Reasoning is the real focus.
+The questions draw on arithmetic, algebra, functions, geometry, and ideas from statistics and probability, and, as noted, they often ask students to combine several of these skills within a single problem of varying difficulty.

 ACT Math Test Scoring and Benchmark Data